Training Overview, Objectives, & Presenters

 James “Dimitri” Topitzes, Ph.D., LCSW is a professor of social work in the Helen Bader School of Social Welfare at the University of Wisconsin-Milwaukee.
 Dr. Topitzes has designed, implemented, and tested programs aimed at preventing or treating early psychological trauma.
 Along with his 15 years of applied research experience, Dr. Topitzes is a licensed clinical social worker who specializes in trauma-informed care and trauma-focused treatments.
 He created and directed the Trauma-Informed Care Graduate Certificate at UW-Milwaukee and developed a number of program courses.
 In addition, he co-founded the Institute for Child and Family Well-being, a partnership between UW-Milwaukee and Children’s Wisconsin, and currently serves as the Institute’s Clinical Director.
 Dr. Topitzes is a Level II Parent Child Interaction Therapy (PCIT) trainer candidate and served as the Clinical Director for Project Connect, a PCIT implementation project funded by the National Institutes of Health.

-Leah Cerwin, LCSW, is a Well-Being Lead Clinician with Children’s well-being team.
+Leah Cerwin, LCSW, PCIT Within Agency Trainer, is a Well-Being Lead Clinician with Children’s well-being team.
 Prior to her current role, Leah worked with Children’s as a foster and adoption services specialist and family case manager.
 She is a Licensed Clinical Social Worker.
 While in graduate school, Leah interned with the Institute for Child and Family Well-Being directors and University of Wisconsin-Milwaukee faculty Dimitri Topitzes and Joshua Mersky to develop Project Connect.
-Leah helped pioneer PCIT and Project Connect at Children’s.
+Leah helped pioneer PCIT and Project Connect at Children’s, as well as Parenting with PRIDE, a virtual group-based therapy utilizing PCIT principles.
 She has continued to contribute to the development of the well-being team by conducting trainings for new practitioners.
-Leah is currently a PCIT Level 1 Trainer Candidate.

 PCIT requires the use of specialized technology.